company_rules.yaml

 - Signal severity (

-risk_level): Each signal carries arisk_level(Critical/High/Medium/Low).
-Built-in signals set this in code; custom rules set it via the rule'srisk_levelfield. - Policy enforcement (
+risk_level): Each signal carries arisk_level(critical,high,medium,low,info).
+Built-in signals set this in the YAML rule; custom rules set it the same way. - Policy enforcement (

 Rule Structure